 - Hamstring, quad, and glute exercises to complete your leg workout

 The deadlift compound move helps to cultivate strength and muscle mass.
 There are many variations to this amazing exercise, such as the traditional deadlift, sumo deadlift, Romanian deadlift, stiff-legged deadlift, etc. The deadlift variation I’m addressing today is the Romanian Deadlift.

 This exercise is performed by maintaining the legs more straight throughout the movement than the traditional deadlift.
 Romanian deadlifts can be performed bilaterally or unilaterally.
 In the video, I am performing the single-leg Romanian deadlift – a unilateral exercise.

 What Muscles Do Romanian Deadlifts Work?

 - Hamstrings (hams): Located on the posterior thigh in between the hip and the knee, and are composed of three muscle groups (semitendinosus, semimembranosus, and biceps femoris – long and short heads).
 These muscles are antagonists to the quadriceps and are involved in hip and knee movements.
-Hamstrings are essential for daily movement (walking), to speed up (running), and decelerate (stop), and they help flex the knee and extend the hips.
+Hamstrings are essential for daily movement (walking), speeding up (running), and decelerating (stopping), and they help flex the knee and extend the hips.

 - Gluteal Muscles (buttocks): These muscles are involved in the extension, abduction, and rotation of the hip joint.
 They also help keep the body erect and assist human locomotion (running, jumping, sprinting, etc).